Can LLMs Understand Computer Networks? Towards a Virtual System Administrator: Conclusions

 \section{Conclusions}

 This work represents the first step in assessing the capabilities of \acp{llm} in understanding computer networks and answering questions regarding them.
 We developed a framework to answer our research questions and establish the reasoning capabilities of \acp{llm} in this field.
-From our first analysis, we discover a good accuracy of huge private models in correctly answering questions on simple and complex computer network topologies.
+From our first analysis, we discover a good accuracy of huge proprietary models in correctly answering questions on simple and complex computer network topologies.
 In particular, \acp{llm} can comprehend the topology of smaller networks and correctly recognize and assign IPs to different machines.
 However, we highlight several limitations system administrators should know when using \acp{llm} as part of their job.
-For example, private \acp{llm} currently yield the best results at the cost of network confidentiality.
-Furthermore, prompt engineering can greatly improve scores when using specific queries.
+For example, proprietary \acp{llm} currently yield the best results at the cost of network confidentiality.
+Moreover, fine-tuning and prompt engineering may be necessary to make \acp{llm} employable by system administrators in the wild.

 \emph{Future Works.} This paper does not aim to be a comprehensive benchmark of models and parameters in the computer network context but a first exploratory study to understand the overall capabilities of state-of-the-art \acp{llm} in this field.
 We foresee several future works in this area.
 More models, including models fine-tuned on computer network tasks, should be evaluated using our framework to identify those that perform best in this area.
 The variation of accuracy as model parameters (e.g., temperature) change and the format of the prompt ---also including few-shot strategies~\cite{wang2020generalizing}--- should be investigated as well.
+Furthermore, on the network side, testing other representation techniques could open more opportunities, as our current approach uses IP addresses to infer physical connections.